angelahack1/AiXIntranet/README.md

 # AiXIntranet
-AiXIntranet bridge to connect cloud services to local mx infrastructure
+Just an AiXIntranet bridge to connect cloud services to local mx infrastructure

+## This is just a site publicly available for courses available at Udemy in the near future.

+You are free to study the code available in this site, it is aimed to help you in the implementation process of your own Infrastructure.

+If you want to know more about some topic about this repository, feel free to contact me at: angela.l.m@aixkare.com

+Thanks to visit me seldom.

+My Best Regards
+- Black Angy  ...(^_^)..*